-Purpose: The Fire Science program is designed to provide a broad-based knowledge of current and future advances in the fire and emergency services field.
-It will prepare students to enter the exciting and rewarding field of fire protection as a volunteer or career member.
+The Fire Science program is designed to provide a broad-based knowledge of current and future advances in the fire and emergency services occupation.
+It will prepare students to enter the exciting and rewarding field of fire and emergency services as a volunteer or career member.
 It will also prepare fire service personnel for promotional advancement opportunities in career departments or other related fields.
-Additionally, these specific classes provide increased knowledge of many fire protection fundamentals that are critical in the development of community volunteer fire and rescue personnel.
+Additionally, these classes are aligned to the Fire and Emergency Service Higher Education national standards that are critical in the development of community fire departments.

-Occupational Objectives: Personal development of volunteer or career fire service personnel for positions as a firefighter, fire officer, fire protection specialist, fire/emergency service instructor, fire or building inspector, fire/arson investigator, rescue technician, emergency medical service provider, hazardous materials technician, emergency manager, occupational safety and risk management, fire insurance appraiser, fire equipment sales representative or other related positions.
+Personal development of interested personnel for occupations such as: firefighter (structural and aircraft), fire officer, fire protection specialist, apparatus driver, emergency dispatcher, fire/emergency service instructor, fire/building inspector, fire/arson investigator, wildland firefighter, rescue technician, emergency service provider, hazardous materials technician, fire safety specialist, emergency manager, occupational safety and risk management, fire insurance appraiser, fire equipment sales representatives or other related positions.

-Admission Requirements: In addition to the admission requirements established for the College, entry into the Management program requires proficiency in high school English and mathematics.
-All entering students will be required to take placement tests in math, writing, and reading to aid in placing students in the appropriate courses.
+All students will be required to demonstrate college readiness through assessment and/or transcript review and may be required to take placement tests in math, writing, and reading to aid in placing students in the appropriate courses.
 Students who do not meet required placement levels must enroll in developmental studies courses.

-Program Requirements: The curriculum includes general education courses and fire science courses.
-Instruction includes both theoretical concepts and practical applications needed for success in the fire science field.
-The student is urged to consult with a counselor and his/her faculty advisor in planning a program.
-Upon satisfactory completion of the program, the graduate will be awarded the Associate of Applied Science degree.
+The curriculum includes general education courses, six core fire science courses and six elective courses.
+Instruction includes both theoretical concepts and practical applications needed for success in the occupations related to this degree.
+The student is urged to consult with a counselor and the faculty advisor in planning a roadmap for this program.
+Upon satisfactory completion of the program, the graduate will be awarded the Associate of Applied Science degree in Fire Science Technology.

 |Student Development||SDV 100 or any approved SDV course||1|